perproxid/note.github.io/_posts/2023-03-26-jekyll_command.md

 toc: true
 math: true
 mermaid: true
-pin: true  # pin one or more posts to the top of the home page and the fixed posts are sorted in reverse order according to their release date
+pin: false  # pin one or more posts to the top of the home page and the fixed posts are sorted in reverse order according to their release date
+img_path: /assets/2023/
 ---

 ## download project contents